-110.Each aspect of the effectiveness analysis is conducted for every selected category of expenditure under the COFOG classifications, and every selected agency under each class.
+114. Each aspect of the effectiveness analysis is conducted for every selected category of expenditure under the COFOG classifications, and every selected agency under each class.
 In each case, analysis is done of the utilisation of education allocations to improve cost effectiveness and development effectiveness.
 Often, because of the lack of data, the analysis of effectiveness must be qualitative.

-- 111. Improvement of effectiveness involves reallocations to improve the outcomes generated from the outlays.
-Table 3-14 contains a simple scheme for the required analysis. - 112.
+- 115. Improvement of effectiveness involves reallocations to improve the outcomes generated from the outlays.
+Table 3-14 contains a simple scheme for the required analysis. - 116.
 A cost-effectiveness test is a numerical measure of effectiveness computed from an input standpoint.
 That is, it measures numerically the extent to which input use is minimized while a given output target also delivers targeted benefits or outcomes.
 Its broad measure is the benefit-cost ratio.
-However, if numerical indications of the desired outcomes are available along with numerical measures of inputs, then the DEA methods described in Annex 7 can be used in analysing the effectiveness of resource use. - 113.
-Good examples of measurable outcomes in education are: (i) the number teaching staff involved in research and publication; and (ii) number of students using student loans or other financing for tertiary education. - 114.
+However, if numerical indications of the desired outcomes are available along with numerical measures of inputs, then the DEA methods described in Annex 7 can be used in analysing the effectiveness of resource use. - 117.
+Good examples of measurable outcomes in education are: (i) the number teaching staff involved in research and publication; and (ii) number of students using student loans or other financing for tertiary education. - 118.
 Cost-effectiveness is best applied when benefits are difficult to value or when objectives and outcomes have already been well-defined.
 It is primarily a technical measure that suffers from political influence.
-Therefore, the PEER Team must receive from the government, in particular the Ministry of Finance, a clear commitment to accountability and the pursuit of avenues for increasing measurable cost effectiveness even if some political objectives cannot be met or might have to be changed.
+Therefore, the PEER Team must receive from the Ministry of Finance, a clear commitment to accountability and the pursuit of avenues for increasing measurable cost effectiveness even if some political objectives cannot be met or might have to be changed.

-115. Pursuit of cost effectiveness requires managerial autonomy to appraise the work of action unit with spending authority, including specific projects, and responsibility to implement the government's defined expenditure programmes subject to clearly defined accountability for performance.
+119. Pursuit of cost effectiveness requires managerial autonomy to appraise the work of action units with spending authority, including specific projects, and responsibility to implement the government's defined expenditure programmes subject to clearly defined accountability for performance.

-Table 3-12: A Analysis ai med at imp roving cost-eff ectiveness Activity or Size of Current Current Desired Action to achieve new Gain from action expenditure allocation outputs outcomes outcomes priorities purpose used up \$10 million All \$ 25000 20 graduates Targeted Improve teacher Increase in benefit/cost Pre-primary spent students per \$10000 of benefit/cost quality; upgrade ICT ratio by 21 students per and primary graduating expenditure ratio of 41 assets for students and \$10000; better informed education fully certified students teachers; increase workers ready for life and prepared per \$10000 competency orientation and labour market ; for labour of and problem-solving estimated gain above market; 5 expenditure methods; centralize and minimum wage - \$105 students per not standardize training per worker; immediate \$10000 not prepared using ICT; reduce use return of 22% on fully certified for labour of classroom. investment; lifetime for market market. return of 42% on investment \$6 million All \$ 10000 10000 students Targeted Adjust food quality and Increase in benefit/cost School spent meals adequately benefit/cost market benefits in rural ratio of 1 student feeding produced nourished and ratio of 1 communities; reduce nourished per \$300 and attending student per program size and spent.
-3000 poor distributed classes; or 1 \$300 spent distribute vouchers to students identified and student per poor students using nourished \$600 spent. means test
+Table 3-14: A nalysis ain ned at impr oving cost-e ffectiveness Activity or Size of Current Current Desired Action to achieve new Gain from action expenditure allocation outputs outcomes outcomes priorities purpose used up \$10 million All \$ 25000 20 Targeted Improve teacher quality; Increase in benefit/cost Pre-primary spent students graduates benefit/cost upgrade ICT assets for ratio by 21 students per and primary graduating per \$10000 ratio of 41 students and teachers; \$10000; better informed education of students increase competency workers ready for life and expenditure fully orientation and problem- labour market; estimated fully prepared for solving methods; gain above minimum certified labour centralize and standardize wage - \$105 per worker; and market per training using ICT; reduce immediate return of 22% prepared \$10000 of use of classroom. on investment; lifetime for labour expenditure. return of 42% on market; 5 investment students per \$10000 not fully certified for market \$6 million All \$ 10000 10000 Targeted Adjust food quality and Increase in benefit/cost School spent meals students benefit/cost market benefits in rural ratio of 1 student feeding produced adequately ratio of 1 communities; reduce nourished per \$300 spent. and nourished student per program size and 3000 poor students distributed and \$300 spent distribute vouchers to identified and nourished attending poor students using means classes; or test 1 student per \$600 spent.